Service Station FAQs

 Does it help to fill up in the morning when fuel is cool?

 Very little.
 While it’s true that gasoline expands as it gets hotter (reducing the energy content in a given volume), the expansion is only about one percent for every 15 degrees F. Moreover, storage tanks at gasoline stations are buried several feet underground, helping to insulate fuel and keep temperature relatively constant.
 The benefits, if any, of filling up in the morning versus the evening would be hard to notice.

 How much tax do we pay on a gallon of gasoline?

 Federal, state, and local government taxes also contribute to the retail price of gasoline.
-The federal excise tax is currently 18.34¢ per gallon, and there is an additional Leaking Underground Storage Tank fee of 1 cent per gallon.
-As of July 1, 2015, state taxes on gasoline, including state and local government taxes and fees averaged 26.49¢ per gallon.
+The federal excise tax is currently 18.3¢ per gallon, and there is an additional Leaking Underground Storage Tank fee of 0.1¢ per gallon.
+As of July 1, 2017, state taxes on gasoline, including state and local government taxes and fees, averaged 27.3¢ per gallon.
 County and city taxes can have a significant impact on the price of gasoline in some locations.
-See the U.S. Energy Information Administration's Gasoline Explained: Factors Affecting Gasoline Prices
+See the U.S. Energy Information Administration's Gasoline Explained: Factors Affecting Gasoline Prices.

 Traditionally the bulk of the money is used for building and repairing road and bridges.

 Yes.
 The first self-serve station opened in 1947 in California.
 Self-serve really grew in popularity in the 1970s.
 By 1993, the most recent year for which data are available, self-serve accounted for 88 percent of all sales in states where it was legal.